JuliaLang/julia/CONTRIBUTING.md

 * [Fork Julia](https://github.com/JuliaLang/julia/fork).

 * Build the software and libraries (the first time takes a while, but it's fast after that).
 Detailed build instructions are in the [README](https://github.com/JuliaLang/julia/tree/master/README.md).
-Julia depends on several external packages; most are automatically downloaded and installed, but are less frequently updated than Julia itself.
+Julia depends on several external packages; most are automatically downloaded and installed but are less frequently updated than Julia itself.

 * Keep Julia current.
 Julia is a fast-moving target, and many details of the language are still settling out.
 Keep the repository up-to-date and rebase work-in-progress frequently to make merges simpler.

-* Learn to use [git](https://git-scm.com), the version control system used by GitHub and the Julia project.
+* Learn to use [git](https://git-scm.com), the version control system used by GitHub, and the Julia project.
 Try a tutorial such as the one [provided by GitHub](https://try.GitHub.io/levels/1/challenges/1).

-* Review discussions on the [Julia Discourse forum](https://discourse.julialang.org).
+* Review the discussions on the [Julia Discourse forum](https://discourse.julialang.org).

 * For more detailed tips, read the [submission guide](https://github.com/JuliaLang/julia/blob/master/CONTRIBUTING.md#submitting-contributions) below.